Full cast announced for King Lear

-Northern Broadsides are delighted to announce full casting for their forthcoming autumn production of Oliver Goldsmith’s She Stoops to Conquer.
+We are delighted to announce full casting for our forthcoming spring production of William Shakespeare’s King Lear.

 Directed by Jonathan Miller, King Lear will star the company’s Artistic Director Barrie Rutter in the lead role.
 Barrie Rutter’s recent works include Broadsides award- winning An August Bank Holiday Lark and also last year’s critically acclaimed Rutherford & Son directed by Miller.